For models estimated with method = "mcmc"

 Posterior predictive model checks (PPMCs) use the posterior distribution of an estimated model to compute different statistics.
 This creates an expected distribution of the given statistic, if our estimated parameters are correct.
 We then compute the statistic in our observed data and compare the observed value to the expected distribution.
 Observed values that fall outside of the expected distributions indicate incompatibility between the estimated model and the observed data.

-We currently support PPMCs at the model and item level.
-At the model level,
+For DCMs, we currently support PPMCs at the model and item level.
+At the

-we calculate the expected raw score distribution (model_fit = "raw_score"
+model level, we calculate the expected raw score distribution

-At the item level, we can calculate the conditional probability that a
+(2015).
+At the item level, we can calculate the conditional probability that

 ) as described by Thompson (2019) and Sinharay & Almond